 Cover yourself in sunscreen, wear a hat, pack a bag with way too many things you don’t really need and start snapping selfies.
 Australia has so much to offer: breathtaking scenery, gorgeous beaches, some pretty neat rocks, and you should make the effort to stop as much as you can to enjoy it all.

-I’m sure I’ve missed some vitally important information, but these are the few things I learnt while on a road trip with Suitcases and Cynicism author Myles, from Perth all the way to Esperance along the coast.
+I’m sure I’ve missed some vitally important information, but these are the few things I learned while on a road trip with Suitcases and Cynicism author Myles, from Perth all the way to Esperance and back, and then all the way north to Exmouth, 5500km along the coast.
 Check out our adventures here.